-The data we have are profession-specific and say little about how health workers function as teams in “real world” patient care pathways.
+Our data are profession-specific and say little about how health workers function as teams in “real world” patient care pathways.
 The data are also collected differently by various stakeholders, so are not easy to analyze across jurisdictions.
 Notable absences are workers in older adult care and mental health care – two sectors heavily impacted by the pandemic.

-What we need are a standard set of data across a broader range of health workers in support of interprofessional and inter-jurisdictional planning.
+We need a standard set of data across a broader range of health workers supporting interprofessional and inter-jurisdictional planning.